jasonzh0/kubeman/examples/spark/README.md

 kubeman render --file examples/spark/templates.py --output-dir ./custom-manifests
 ```

-This will:
-1. Build the Docker image for `CustomPySparkJob` (if not skipped)
-2. Load the image into kind cluster (if not skipped)
-3. Render all templates to the `manifests/` directory
+This builds the Docker image for `CustomPySparkJob` (if not skipped), loads the image into kind cluster (if not skipped), and renders all templates to the `manifests/` directory.

-### 3. Verify Deployment
+### Verify Deployment

 Check the status of the Spark deployment: